We explore Xero for tracking property expenses and how to combine it with industry-specific software to save landlords time and money.

 One solution to overcoming these weaknesses is to combine Xero with an industry-specific solution.
 We go into more detail as to how that works below.

-Quickbooks is the other big name in the game when it comes to small business accounting.
-While both Xero and Quickbooks offer similar functionality, their approaches differ and each has its own pros and cons.
+QuickBooks is the other big name in the game when it comes to small business accounting.
+While both Xero and QuickBooks offer similar functionality, their approaches differ and each has its own pros and cons.

-Ultimately, their features stack up pretty evenly.
+Ultimately, their features stack up fairly evenly.
 They do differ significantly in how you use them, however, so if you already have familiarity with one platform you may be better off sticking with what you know so that you don’t have to learn a whole new software.
+You may also want to talk with your accountant before making any final decision.
+For a closer look, see our QuickBooks vs Landlord Studio comparison.

 Many of the problems experienced by landlords can be made easier (if not solved) with improved organisation and better use of available tools.